 With this simple tool, global or national emission paths can be derived that meet a specified budget.
 This tool is particularly suitable if |

-additional feature | Contains the illustrative IPCC SR1.5 paths P1 - P4 (LED, S1, S2, S5). | A temporary corona effect can be taken into account. |
+additional feature | Contains the illustrative IPCC SR1.5 paths P1 - P4 (LED, S1, S2, S5). | |

 |